-Optionally, you may draw or paint the figure rectangle behind the subplots, and even expand it via +c.
-This is most useful if you supply -B+n to subplot begin, meaning no ticks or annotations will take place in the subplots.
+Optionally, you may draw the outline (+ppen) or paint (+gfill) the figure rectangle behind the subplots, add dividing lines between panels (+wpen), and even expand it via +c.
+These are most useful if you supply -B+n to subplot begin, meaning no ticks or annotations will take place in the subplots.

 - Specify automatic tagging of each subplot.
 Append either a number or letter [a].
 This sets the tag of the first, top-left subplot and others follow sequentially.
 Surround the number or letter by parentheses on any side if these should be typeset as part of the tag (Note: In UNIX shells you may need to escape these parentheses.)
 Use +j|Jrefpoint to specify where the tag should be placed in the subplot [TL].
 Note: +j sets the justification of the tag to refpoint (suitable for interior tags) while +J instead selects the mirror opposite (suitable for exterior tags).
 Append +cdx[/dy] to set the clearance between the tag and a surrounding text box requested via +g or +p [3p/3p, i.e., 15% of the FONT_TAG size dimension].
 Append +gfill to paint the tag’s text box with fill [no painting].
 Append +odx[/dy] to offset the tag’s reference point in the direction implied by the justification [4p/4p, i.e., 20% of the FONT_TAG size].
 Append +ppen to draw the outline of the tag’s text box using selected pen [no outline].
 Append +r to typeset your tag numbers using lowercase Roman numerals; use +R for uppercase Roman numerals [Arabic numerals].
 Append +v to increase tag numbers vertically down columns [horizontally across rows].